semantic-release

 By default, only the published package will contain the version, which is the only place where it is really required, but the updated package.json will not be pushed to the Git repository

-However, the @semantic-release/git plugin can be used to push the updated package.json as well as other files to the Git repository.
+However, the plugin can be used to push the updated package.json as well as other files to the Git repository.

 How can I use a npm build script that requires the package.json’s version ?